naver/splade/README.md

 ### further examples

 We provide additional examples that can be plugged in the above code.
-See [conf/README.md](conf/README.md) for details on how to change experiments settings.
+See [conf/README.md](conf/README.md) for details on how to change experiment settings.

 * you can similarly run training `python3 -m src.train` (same for indexing or retrieval)
 * to create Anserini readable files (after training),